In this article you will find the following:

 - Hit Go

-So hopefully you’ve now learned a whole lot more about how to get back extra storage on your Mac.
-Remember, specialized cleaning apps can handle the majority of the actions we outlined here.
+Hopefully, you’ve now learned a whole lot more about how to get back extra storage on your Mac.
+Although you can clean all of these files manually, it’s often fiddly and time-consuming.
+Cleaning software can automate the process, and the best cleaners for Mac can do it in just a few clicks.
 Getting one can save you a significant amount of time and protect you from removing items that you still need on your hard drive, like system files.

 Read more guides: